daud-hayat-8183/imdb-business-data-analytics/README.md

 ---

+## ⚠️ How to Grade or Run My Code (Please Read!)

+There is one catch: The raw IMDb data files are absolutely massive.
+They completely break GitHub's strict file size limits, so I couldn't upload them directly to this repository.

+**If you want to run my `.ipynb` notebook to see the code in action, here is exactly what you need to do:**
+1. Go to the official [IMDb Datasets page](https://datasets.imdbws.com/).
+2. Download these two specific compressed files: `title.basics.tsv.gz` and `title.ratings.tsv.gz`.
+3. Extract them on your computer.
+4. Rename them to `title.basics.tsv_2` and `title.ratings.tsv_2` (or simply update the file names in the very first block of my code).
+5. Put them in the exact same folder as my notebook, or upload them to your Google Colab workspace.
+6. Open my notebook, hit **Run All**, and watch the magic happen!

+---

 ## ❤️ Final Thoughts

-Finishing this capstone feels like closing a massive chapter of my life.
-Data analytics isn't just about math or code anymore; I've learned it's really about finding the human stories hidden inside millions of rows of text.
+Finishing this capstone feels like closing a massive, transformative chapter of my academic life.
+Data analytics isn't just about math, spreadsheets, or code anymore; I have learned that it is really about finding the human stories hidden inside millions of rows of text.

 Thank you so much for taking the time to visit my repository and look at my work.
-If you have any feedback or just want to chat about the project, I'd love to hear from you.
+If you have any feedback, questions, or just want to chat about the project, I would love to hear from you!